There's a lot you can do with an alternate carrier

 You can save a lot of money

-Depending on how you use your phone (as always) you can save a nice chunk of money every month.
+Depending on how you use your phone (as always), you can save a nice chunk of money every month.
+Most of the best MVNOs offer similar plans to the big guys for less.
 Different companies use different ways to price out your data.
-Some will let you buy several months worth of data at significantly less compared to a monthly payment.
+Some will let you buy several months of data at significantly less compared to a monthly payment.
 Others allow you to purchase an amount of data and use it until it's gone, and others charge a flat fee and bill or credit you based on how much data you used in a month.

 Not everyone needs an unlimited data plan.

-The things these plans all have in common: you're not paying for data you didn't use.
+These plans all have on thing in common: you're not paying for data you didn't use.
 Combined with lower prices per block of data, this can mean a smaller bill if you don't use a lot of data.
 Alternative carriers are not for people who need unlimited data at top speed but for people that want an upfront price for enough data for their needs.

-Many carriers now, even outside of the big four don't cut you off when you've gone over your data amount, they slow down your speeds or deprioritize your connection.
+Many carriers now, even outside of the big three, don't cut you off when you've gone over your data amount; they slow down your speeds or deprioritize your connection.
 If you are fine with a slower connection for the remainder of your billing period, you don't need to do anything, but many of these carriers offer you the ability to add even more high-speed data as required.
-Some carriers like Visible provide unlimited data at a lower speed, which is fine enough for SD video and web browsing.

 This is the biggest reason people choose to move away from the big players in the industry and try something different.
 If you look at where you use your data and how much you use, you could be one of those people.